-I’m still not quite sure what the actual rudder-tail is going for here – it could be yet another example of automimicry, if not for his original design – but overall he’s a solid representation of the thing he’s trying to represent.
+I’m still not quite sure what the actual rudder-tail is going for here – it could be yet another example of automimicry, if not for his original design – but overall, he’s a solid version of the thing he’s trying to represent.

-Unfortunately, while Qwilfish has pretty good Attack and all right Speed and Defense, his health and other stats make him a titch flimsy, which is a shame when he’s so obviously meant to poison and lay down hazardous spikes.
-Luckily he’s got a ton of type resistances, but his staying power overall is still a little iffy, his typical passive abilities are so-so, and his movepool doesn’t especially play to his on-paper strengths.
+Unfortunately, while Qwilfish has a few strong points, he can feel a titch flimsy to use, which is a shame when he’s so obviously meant to poison and lay down hazardous spikes.
+Luckily he’s got a ton of type resistances, but his staying power overall is still iffy, his passive abilities are so-so, and his movepool doesn’t especially play to his on-paper strengths.
 Instead, he gets lots of flavorful one-off moves like acupressure (playing to his spiky self) and Stockpile/Spit-Up (for blowfishes’ water-inhaling defense mechanism).
 You could have some fun with Qwilfish, sure; he’s just not exactly the most inspiring teammate.

 Overall, I think my biggest disappointment with Qwilfish is that he’s a great base that doesn’t really have enough oomph on his own – like he really needs an evolution to help him stand out.
 Granted, I love having fun, one-off wierdos that add color to the world; not every real animal is a tiger or a penguin, after all.
-But the problem with Pokémon is that describes entirely too many species at this point: strong core ideas that nonetheless aren’t strong party members or distinct enough to really stick in memory.
+But the problem with Pokémon is that describes entirely too many species at this point: strong core ideas that nonetheless don’t fill a specific niche or stick in memory as “distinctive”.
 But Qwilfish’s relatively simple design gives it some room to build visually – so let’s do that real quick:

 On the “naval mine” track, I could see this kiddo evolving into a Water/Steel monster, or better yet: a Water/Fire mine-fish, a unique combination for a common Pokémon with three double-resistances.
-Think of it like an underwater Voltorb if you must: cast your reel in the wrong spot and get unlucky, and you’ll fish up not just the usual cartoon trash, but a monster that explodes and can counter the Grass-type you likely have at the ready.
+Think of it like an underwater Voltorb if you must: cast your reel in the wrong spot and get unlucky, and you’ll fish up not the usual cartoon trash, but a monster that might explode in your face or counter the Grass-type you likely have at the ready.
 It could add a nice level of risk-reward to high-level fishing encounters.

 Or you could go in a poison-gas-bomb direction to mimic an underwater Koffing of sorts; really go in the grungy, unhealthy-looking direction.
 Give it a punk look.
 Maybe even a little hint of “ocean pollution” flavor.
 Go the whole nine yards.
-The kicker is that we kind of already have this archetype in a much later evolutionary line, but honestly, I would take a shared niche for this poor fella over being kinda forgotten.
+The kicker is that we kind of already have this archetype in other evolutionary lines, but honestly, I would take a shared niche for this poor fella over being kinda forgotten.

 At least the guy gets a fun note or two in the flavor text.
 For one, he marks a point where the series starts sanitizing itself a bit, with entries noting that his spikes “inject a toxin that causes fainting”.
-With real-life blowfish notably being enough-to-kill-thirty-men potent, the fact that he can only cause a mostly-harmless loss of consciousness feels like a marker that the series is already pointedly dodging anything remotely resembling fatal violence.
-For that matter, do competitive Pokémon suffer from concussions or other, related health issues from repeated injury?
+With real-life blowfish notably being enough-to-kill-thirty-men potent, the fact that he can only cause a mostly-harmless knockout feels like a marker that the series is already skirting around the graphic violence in favor of a Looney Tunes approach.
+For that matter, do competitive Pokémon suffer from serial concussions or other long-term health issues from repeated injury?
 Surely some fanfiction writer is all over that.

 I personally like the relatively simple appeal of Qwilfish, but he’s yet another monster who doesn’t especially add a lot to the series aside from checking off a real-life animal.
 With an evolution to breathe some life into him, I could see a real niche for Qwilfish in the series.
 As-is, I feel like he could easily be put into Reserve, if not outright Retired.

-Any and all appreciation for Qwilfish is welcome in the comments!
+Any and all appreciation for Overqwil and Qwilfish is welcome in the comments!